top of page

 Having enough nurses to care for patients on hospital wards is critical for patient safety, but it is difficult to plan for varying numbers of patients and unknown trajectories of deterioration and recovery.
 Tools for assessing patients’ needs to help with staff planning are an extra nursing task, thus adding further to workload.
 We do not know whether ward-level demand could be accurately predicted using existing assessments and data that is already recorded electronically.

-The overall aim of the project is to explore the feasibility of predicting acuity/dependency-based workload measures, as assessed by nurses, from routinely collected information in patients’ electronic health records.
+The overall aim of the project was to explore the feasibility of predicting acuity/dependency-based workload measures, as assessed by nurses, from routinely collected information in patients’ electronic health records.

 bottom of page